jaezak/belly_button_challenge/README.md

-# belly_button_challenge

-7/1 created dropdown menu and charts using d3 and "#selDataset". with help from tutor and prior lectures.
 <div id="bootcamp"><img style="display: none;" src="https://static.bc-edx.com/data/dl-1-2/m14/lms/img/banner.jpg" alt="lesson banner" />

 ### Background

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
+You will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.